Three Vegan and Healthy Toast Recipes

 Switch up your usual toast toppings with these three vegan toast recipes.
 Featuring a chocolate tahini sauce with fruit, pumpkin spread, and avocado with pinto beans for a savoury option.

 I don’t know about you, but to me, toast will always be a classic, either as a snack or a full on meal.
-There are endless possibilities when it comes to toppings, and there is just something fundamentally cosy about a hearty slice of bread on a cold morning – essentially the only thing that can make crawl out from under my blankets (although, that probably my fault for sleeping with the window open, but I cannot deal with a stuffy room, at all).
+There are endless possibilities when it comes to toppings.
+Plus, a hearty slice of bread on a cold morning is the definition of cosiness.
+It certainly makes crawling out from under your blankets and even becoming a full morning person far easier!

 Given that bananas are quite sweet by themselves, I created a sauce that was quite subtle and didn’t overwhelm their natural flavour.
 After drizzling the sauce over your toast, or setting it aside for dipping, finish off this delicious and simple treat with:

-While millennial propaganda hasn’t managed to persuade me that avocado is the solution to all of live’s troubles, and I am often dismayed by my inability to judge an avocado’s ripeness, it is nonetheless one of my favourite healthy fat sources and always looks much more photogenic than I could ever aspire to be.
+Sure, I’m not yet persuaded that avocado is the solution to all of life’s troubles, and my inability to judge an avocado’s ripeness always dismays me.
+But it’s nonetheless one of my favourite healthy fat sources and always looks much more photogenic than I could ever aspire to be.

-To make the sauce, add the following into a small bowl:
+To make the sauce, stir together the following in a small bowl:

 - 2 tbsp canned pumpkin